 “Katedrala is quite distant, so we need to go for a full day”explains Neno Starčić from Sub Sea Son on Lošinj.

 Katedrala, off Premuda, south of Lošinj, is another top dive site.
 Katedrala (literally “cathedral” in Croatian) is an exceptionally beautiful complex of underwater caves and tunnels.
 Moreover, the sun’s rays pass through the porous ceiling of its cupola-shaped hall, giving it a divine appearance.
-“It’s a very special trip, with an organized lunch in Premuda village on the island”.
+“It’s an extraordinary trip, with an organized lunch in Premuda village on the island.”
 The dive starts from a buoy, down to the plateau at 10 meters, and then into one of the cave openings.
 For advanced divers, there are more tunnels and various openings down to deeper areas.
 Here we conclude our Croatia Scuba-Diving Insights.

-So on your next Croatia Luxury Yacht Charter Vacation enjoy diving one of Croatia Dive Sites.
+So on your next Croatia, Luxury Yacht Charter Vacation, enjoy diving at one of Croatia’s Dive Sites.